ton-community/ton-docs/docs/v3/concepts/dive-into-ton/ton-ecosystem/jettons-upd.md

 A **jetton** is a **token standard** on the **TON blockchain**.
 It provides a template for creating customizable digital tokens where each unit is identical and interchangeable with others of the same type.

-**Example:** Imagine you create **CoffeeCoins** for your coffee shops.
+**Example:** Imagine you create **"CoffeeCoins"** for your coffee shops.
 Customers buy these digital tokens and use them for purchases.
 They can gift them to friends or trade them with other customers.
 The blockchain ensures each **CoffeeCoin** is legitimate and tracks ownership changes automatically.

 Jettons are used for various purposes, including **loyalty programs**, **gaming**, **stablecoins**, and **decentralized applications**.
 For example, on TON, they power games like **Hamster Kombat**, enable **USDT payments**, and serve as collectables in projects like **Dogs**.